Last Updated on July 28, 2023 by Toya

 What are the downsides of doing lazy keto?

-Because you’re not counting macros, you may tend to overeat and for some this can affect your results or how long you take to see results.
+Because you’re not counting macros, you may tend to overeat and for some, this can affect your results or how long you take to see results.
 As such, it is important to eat as clean as you possibly can or make better food choices if you’re planning to start lazy keto.

-Also, I believe that because you’ve given yourself this new ‘freedom’, it may lead to you want to indulge a little more.
+Also, I believe that because you’ve given yourself this new ‘freedom’, it may lead to you wanting to indulge a little more.
 This can come about with cravings for more sweets or even more carbs that should be limited.

 Here’s what someone has to say about that: